Scalar fields in Bonnor-Melvin Universe with potential: A study of dynamics of spin-0 particles-antiparticles: Scalar fields in Bonnor-Melvin-Lambda universe with potential: The Klein-Gordon Equation

 \subsection{Cornell-type potential}

 In this part, we consider a linear plus Coulomb-type potential together called Cornell-type potential given by

 where $\xi>0$ is potential parameter.
 The linear part is responsible for long range interactions whereas the Coulomb part for short range interactions.
 The Cornell potential consists of a linear potential plus a Coulomb potential and a harmonic term that is used in quark-antiquark interaction \cite{MKB}.
-This type of potential has widely been used in the studies of quantum mechanical system by numerous authors (see, refs. \cite{ZW,ERFM,k41}.
-Thereby, substituting this Cornell-type potential into the radial equation (\ref{eq:11}) and considering first order approximation reduces to the following differential equation form:
+This type of potential has widely been used in the studies of quantum mechanical system by numerous authors (see, Refs. \cite{k41, ZW, ERFM}.

+Thereby, substituting this Cornell-type potential into the radial equation (\ref{eq:11}) and considering first order approximation (assuming the cosmological constant is very small) reduces to the following differential equation form:

 where

 Analogue to the previous section, let us consider the following wave function ansatz:

 Substituting this wave function into the equation (\ref{b2}) results the following differential equation form: